-A supporter of the Baby Feeding Law Group has shared with us an invitation she received to a 'virtual paediatric allergy symposium' on February 27th 2021, for which you have agreed to be a speaker.
-As is made clear, this meeting is being organised and paid for by Reckitt Benckiser, who manufacture breastmilk substitutes including Nutramigen formula which is marketed for infants with cows' milk allergy.
+A supporter of the Baby Feeding Law Group has shared with us an invitation she received to Pulse Live Virtual Festival webinar on "CMA Update: Active Allergy Management in Primary Care" on Tuesday 18th May, for which you have agreed to be a speaker.
+As is made clear, this meeting is sponsored by Reckitt Benckiser/Mead Johnson, who manufacture breastmilk substitutes including Nutramigen formula which is marketed for infants with cows' milk allergy.

-As I am sure you are aware, the UK government is a signatory to the International Code of Marketing of Breastmilk Substitutes (including all subsequent World Health Assembly resolutions), which aims to protect the health of women, infants and young children.
+As you are aware, the UK government is a signatory to the International Code of Marketing of Breastmilk Substitutes (including all subsequent World Health Assembly resolutions), which aims to protect the health of women, infants and young children.
 The Code and resolutions exist to stop the inappropriate marketing of infant formula and any milks (or products and foods that could be used to replace milks, including specialist milks) that are specifically marketed for feeding infants and young children up to the age of 3 years, as well as bottles and teats.
 The Code and resolutions are integral to the UN Convention of the Rights of the Child.
+As I'm sure you are also aware from our previous communications, the Baby Feeding Law Group represents 30 UK organisations who share these aims.
+While we seek to protect breastfeeding, we do not want to limit the accessibility of safe and appropriate infant formulas for those who need or choose them.
+We advocate for conflict of interest free work with respect to the breastmilk substitute industry.

-WHA resolution 69.9 states that sponsorship of meetings by health professionals by the breastmilk substitute industry should not be allowed.
-You may also be aware health professionals working in Unicef UK Baby Friendly accredited settings work within the Code, and currently 60% of maternity settings, 73% of health visiting services as well as many university courses, neonatal units and children's centres in the UK are accredited and many more are on their Baby Friendly journey.
+WHA resolution 69.9 states that sponsorship of meetings of health professionals by the breastmilk substitute industry should not be allowed.
+You may also be aware health professionals working in Unicef UK Baby Friendly accredited settings work within the Code, and currently half of maternity settings, 6/10 health visiting services as well as many university courses, neonatal units and children's centres in the UK are accredited and many more are on their Baby Friendly journey.
 Staff in these settings avoid industry funded meetings as part of their commitment to protecting breastfeeding.